fixstream-web/website/README.md

 ## Development
 Handle static page data and content using Handlebars + Sass + vanilla JS.
 Builds to wordpress/wp-content/themes/fixstream

+### `gulp pages`
-`gulp pages`: Parses through site-data.json and generates a default HBS, SCSS, and JS file for each page name.
+Parses through site-data.json and generates a default HBS, SCSS, and JS file for each page name.
 Convenient for keeping source files in line with data.

 `gulp theme`:Generates style.css from theme data in site-data.json (registers theme for WP admin to find).
 Builds to theme root.